apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the statement required to delete an existing account.
+<p>deletion specifies statement how to delete this account.
-Typically used in conjunction with the creation statement to delete an account before recreating it.
+Used in combination with <code>CreateionStatement</code> to delete the account before create it.
-For example, one might use a <code>drop user if exists</code> statement followed by a <code>create user</code> statement to ensure a fresh account.
+For instance, one usually uses <code>drop user if exists</code> statement followed by <code>create user</code> statement to create an account.
-Deprecated: This field is deprecated and the update statement should be used instead.</p>
+Deprecated: this field is deprecated, use <code>update</code> instead.</p>
 </td>
 </tr>
 </tbody>